microlinkhq/www/src/pages/docs/api/parameters/screenshot/index.md

 Default: `false`<br/>
 Values: `true|false|{devideName}`

-It takes a screenshot of a website, being possible embed it directly in your markup and asynchronous refresh it on the background (known as *stale*).
+Takes a screenshot of a website, making it possible to embed it directly in your markup and refresh it asynchronously in the background (known as *stale*).

 ![](https://api.microlink.io/?url={{DemoLinks.Netflix.url}}&screenshot&browser=dark&embed=screenshot.url&background=https://source.unsplash.com/random/1920x1080&meta=false)